Hemoptysis: Massive hemoptysis and mortality

-Although there are reports that the fatality rate is as high as 80%, the in-hospital mortality rate for hospitalized hemoptysis patients is 2669/28539=9.4%, calculated from the data in the article by Kinoshita et al. This is probably the most reasonable figure considering the overwhelming number of cases.
+Although there are reports that the fatality rate is as high as 80%, the mortality rate for hospitalized hemoptysis patients is 9.4% (with n=28539), calculated from the data in the article by Kinoshita et al. This is probably the most reasonable figure considering the overwhelming number of cases.

-The general definition of massive hemoptysis is more than 200 ml within 24 hours, but there is a wide range in the literature (100-600 ml).
+The general definition of massive hemoptysis is more than 200 ml within 24 hours, but there is a wide range in the literature (100–600 ml).
 Considering that the total volume of the tracheal and bronchial lumen is about 150 cc, it may be reasonable to define massive hemoptysis as 200 ml, which is a little more than 150 ml, in terms of setting the threshold for fatal hemoptysis.
 More than 400ml/day is not adequate for screening purposes.

 Treatment

 Treatment depends on the underlying cause.
-Treatments include iced saline, and topical vasoconstrictors such as adrenalin or vasopressin.
+Treatments include iced saline, and topical vasoconstrictors such as adrenaline or vasopressin.
 Tranexamic acid was proved to improve in-hospital mortality.
 Selective bronchial intubation can be used to collapse the lung that is bleeding.
 Also, endobronchial tamponade can be used.
 Laser photocoagulation can be used to stop bleeding during bronchoscopy.
 Angiography of bronchial arteries can be performed to locate the bleeding, and it can often be embolized.
 Bronchial artery embolization (BAE) is the first line treatment nowadays.
 Surgical option is usually the last resort and can involve removal of a lung lobe or removal of the entire lung.
 Cough suppressants can increase the risk of choking.